You're picturing your wedding day, the dress or the suit you'll wear, cheeks rosy, hair primped, teeth as white as they'll ever be.

 BRIDES + GROOMS

 In general, those wearing dresses will get a bouquet and those in a suit (or pants and a shirt) will get a boutonniere.
 If your party isn't standing up with you at the altar, you can get away with just a wrist corsage for the ladies.
 Just know your wedding portraits will look differently than if the women had bouquets.

 Give them flowers that are age appropriate.
 A floral crown is ADORABLE but only if they don't mind hair pieces.
 Petals are traditional, but not allowed at all venues.
-A floral ball or wrist corsage might be the best way to go.
+A floral ball or wrist corsage might be the best way to go, or a ribbon wand.

 Same boat.
 Certain temperaments or personalities just refuse to have something pinned on them.
 If this is the case just revel in the fact that they are wearing a vest and a bow tie.

-This includes step parents.
+This can include step parents.
 Basically who you feel is important in your life, if your stepdad raised you like his own, hell yeah you should honor that.

 Anyone who can be at your wedding, who made it possible for your parents to be born and therefore for you to be alive and to have met your fiancé and to be getting married, they deserve a flower.

 Grandmas don't always need a wrist corsage, as they often wear a cardigan or coverup that you can pin a boutonniere onto.
 Best practice: ask if they prefer one over the other.
 Same goes for moms by the way, but they ordinarily wear a fancier dress, one that is perhaps too sheer or thin to pin (on).

 Ushers, readers, musicians, officiant.
 All people who you may want to signify as important.
 Especially if you asked them to fill that role because you already had a bridal party count bursting at the seams.

 It's nice to give ushers a flower, so guests have a go to person when needing assistance.
 Likewise you may have your planner wear one as well, though if you offer me one I will politely decline.